BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2022-09-26-3d-model-viewer.md

 #### Depth vs elevation confusion

-As software engineers we had to take great care understanding and naming the variables used for depth and elevation variables for the requests made in the user interface and web service – is the value measured positive up (elevation) or positive down (depth), which datum are they measured against (ground level or (Ordnance Datum)[https://epsg.io/5101-datum]).
+As software engineers we had to take great care understanding and naming the variables used for depth and elevation variables for the requests made in the user interface and web service – is the value measured positive up (elevation) or positive down (depth), which datum are they measured against (ground level or [Ordnance Datum](https://epsg.io/5101-datum).

 ## Next steps